Fabioo798/Fabioo798/README.md

 ## Hi there 👋

 My name is Fabio Di Noia im from Italy and I live between Portugal, Spain & my native country.
-I'm Web Developer and:
+I'm a Web Developer and:

 - 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on Obsidian.md